bespoken/bespoken-docs/end-to-end/guide.md

 * platform - The platform that is being tested - can be either `alexa` or `google` - defaults to `alexa`
 * type - The type of test being run - can be either `unit` or `e2e` - defaults to `unit`
 * [trace](#viewing-response-payloads) - Causes request and response JSON payloads from the skill to be printed to the console
+* [include and exclude](#including-or-excluding-tests-using-tags) - Runs or Skip the tests having the particular indicated tags

 To override [Jest options](https://facebook.github.io/jest/docs/en/configuration.html), just set them under the "jest" key.